Acadian Coastal Drive is a time capsule about Canada's reason for being.

 Later in this brief visit to New Brunswick, a stop at the small Acadian Museum in the French-speaking Universite de Moncton teaches about the British Expulsion of the French in the middle 1700s.
 The horrible event is a fascinating story of tragedy and triumph.

 The poem titled 'Evangeline', written by Henry Wadsworth Longfellow in 1847 is a historic poem about Evangeline which chronicles the Acadian Expulsion and results in a heart-wrenching 1929 film depiction of the tragic event.
-In spite of the circumstances and hardship, the Acadian culture not only flourished but has also widely diversified territorially.
+In spite of the circumstances and hardship, the Acadian culture not only flourished but has also widely diversified and expanded.